NATO Submarine Rescue System

 The NATO Submarine Rescue System (NSRS) is a tri-national project to develop an international submarine rescue system.
 The system provides a rescue capability primarily to the partner nations of France, Norway and the United Kingdom, but also to NATO and allied nations and to any submarine equipped with a suitable mating surface around its hatches.

+History

-NSRS was designed and manufactured by Forum Energy Technologies' Subsea Division (NYSE Listed:FET formerly Perry Slingsby Systems).
+NSRS was designed and manufactured by Forum Energy Technologies' Subsea Division, formerly Perry Slingsby Systems.